-King's Grant Aid - renewable, need-based award.
-Awarded to students who demonstrate financial need.
-This amount is re-evaluated each year based on students FAFSA results.
-To remain eligible, students must maintain a minimum 2.0 G.P.A. and complete a minimum of 67% of credits attempted
+King's Grant Aid - renewable need-based award.
+Awarded to student who demonstrates financial need.
+This is evaluated on a year-to-year basis and is not guaranteed. his amount is re-evaluated each year based on students FAFSA results.
+To remain eligible, students must maintain a minimum 2.0 G.P.A. and complete a minimum of 67% of credits attempted parent(s).
+The award is renewable annually as long as two or more siblings continue to be concurrently enrolled.
+The award is terminated when siblings are no longer enrolled, and in the case where a sibling withdraws during a semester, the award will terminate upon the completion of that semester.